suzuki256/dog-dataset/README.md

 # Feedback

-Please help us improve UrbanSound8K by sending your feedback to: justin.salamon@nyu.edu or justin.salamon@gmail.com In case of a problem report please include as many details as possible.
+Please help us improve Dog dataset by sending your feedback to: suzuki.kohei@em.ci.ritsumei.ac.jp In case of a problem report please include as many details as possible.